 - Section 5.
-Advance Notice of Termination or Reduction in
+Advance Notice of Termination or Reduction in Status

-- Any regular faculty member holding an appointment without tenure whose appointment the administration wishes not to continue or wishes to continue with substantially reduced status, shall be given advance notice in writing by the president, except as hereinafter provided.
+- Any tenure-line faculty member holding an appointment without tenure whose appointment the administration wishes not to continue or wishes to continue with substantially reduced status, shall be given advance notice in writing by the president, except as hereinafter provided.
 If the appointee is in the first year of service, such notice shall be given at least three months prior to the termination of the existing appointment.
 If the appointee is in the second or any subsequent year of service, the intended termination of employment or reduction in status shall not become effective until twelve months after the date upon which notice is served.
 The probationary period automatically ends on the date upon which notice of termination is served.
 The final twelve months of employment after such notice is served is considered a terminal appointment, not part of the probationary period.
 If the intended termination is reversed as a result of a successful appeal, the faculty member's appointment will be reinstated as of the first day of the terminal appointment.

 - Section 6.
-Retention and Tenure Status for Faculty Members
+Retention and Tenure Status for Faculty Members Serving as Administrators

-- If a person holding a regular faculty position is appointed to an administrative position which will require less than full-time service in an academic department, a written memorandum signed by the administrative appointing authority must accompany the formal administrative appointment recommendation and be included in the individual's personnel file.
+- If a person holding a tenure-line faculty position is appointed to an administrative position which will require less than full-time service in an academic department, a written memorandum signed by the administrative appointing authority must accompany the formal administrative appointment recommendation and be included in the individual's personnel file.
 The memorandum shall indicate the nature, scope, and anticipated duration of the administrative assignment, the individual's teaching load and other departmental responsibilities, and the department's salary obligations during the period of the administrative appointment.
 The department shall conduct regular review of the individual as may be appropriate for purposes of retention, tenure, or promotion in the same manner and subject to the same standards as for other persons holding academic appointments in the department.
 While a faculty member is serving in an administrative position, the position will remain available to the department and may not be filled except on a nonpermanent basis during the period of administrative assignment.

+- Section 7.
 University Management Policy for Tenured Positions

 - In recognition of the important and mutually interdependent relationships between faculty members and the university that are associated with the status of tenure (see Sections 1 and 3 of this policy, and Policy 6-303), the faculty has an affirmative obligation to manage its tenured faculty positions in a manner clearly conducive to the achievement of excellence in the discharge of its academic mission.
 The policy of the university is to vest primary responsibility for tenure management in the university faculty and its duly constituted agencies, subject to the administrative authority of department chairpersons, deans, the vice presidents for academic affairs and health sciences, and the president.
 This policy statement is intended to provide guidelines to assist in the advance planning and effective exercise of that responsibility and authority.